KaiserTim/recombination/README.md

-# recombination
-Recombination experiment for Diffusion memorization paper
+# Recombination experiment for the Diffusion memorization paper